Char2sGu/angularity/docs/src/content/core/exception/index.md

 }
 ```

 It is worthy to note that both Exceptions and Errors are instances of `Error`.
-The way to distinguish them is `instanceof Exception` instead of `instanceof Error`.
+The way to distinguish them is `instanceof Exception`, not `instanceof Error`.

 ```ts
 catch (e) {